 It is very important that after every single meal one rinses and flosses so that the germs, bacteria, and plaque around the teeth and inside the mouth are killed.

 After you brush your teeth and scrape your tongue, this is a very important step, one that many people may overlook.
-Nobody likes to smell your breath when it's laden with dirty, used toothpaste scum.
-Dr Binita, Professor at Santosh Dental College-Ghaziabad, says brushing teeth twice daily and gargling with salty water if you have bad breath may solve the problem.
+Nobody likes to smell your breath when it's laden with toothpaste scum.
+Rinse your mouth properly with cool and fresh water to keep your mouth fresh.

-Experts recommend that mixing half a lemon with warm water and then irrigating your mouth with the mixture will help in stimulating saliva which controls odour-causing enzymes.
+Experts recommend that drinking a half lemon mixed with warm water will help in stimulating saliva which controls odour-causing enzymes.

 Saliva is your best weapon against bad breath as it washes away food particles and bacteria’s further eliminating bad odour.
 Chewing gum mechanically washes bacteria out as it makes you salivate, and the more saliva you have in your mouth the fewer bacteria you have.

 On other hand, doctors suggest that mints should not be preferred to gum.
 This is because mints usually don't stimulate saliva production but on the contrary they temporarily mask bad odour.

 While most bad breath can be banished with these simple hygienic steps, there are times when dental or medical conditions might be the culprit.
 Rockland Hospital’s maxillofacial surgeon Dr Dhirendra Shrivastav would say that even educated people lack awareness about oral hygiene.
 “They come to a doctor only when they have pain,” he says.